 Local lakes were closed to the public, though many people may have continued to swim and fish.
-A 1989 study revealed that area residents were at greater risk of adult leukemia and of having low birth weight babies.
+A 1989 study revealed area residents were at greater risk of adult leukemia and of having babies with low birth weight.

 Remediation continues at the landfill, which today mostly involves the removal of vast quantities of volatile organic compounds.